Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Identify_Nodes_and_Update_Metadata.md

 # Identify Nodes and Update Metadata

-## Inspect and modify the JSON file
+Use the following procedure to update the metadata for nodes being rebuilt.
 This section applies to all node types.

+## Prerequisites

-The commands in this section assume you have set the variables from [the prerequisites section](../Rebuild_NCNs.md#Prerequisites).
+The commands in this section assume the variables from [the prerequisites section](../Rebuild_NCNs.md#Prerequisites) are set.

+## Procedure

+Inspect and modify the boot parameters JSON file with the following steps.

 ### Step 1 - Generate the Boot Script Service \(BSS\) boot parameters JSON file

-1. Run the following commands from a node that has cray cli initialized:
+1. Run the following commands from a node that has `cray cli` initialized:

     ```bash
     cray bss bootparameters list --name $XNAME --format=json | jq .[] > ${XNAME}.json